zecure/shadowd.zecure.org/content/documentation/connectors.md

 #### bad request

-There are multiple reasons why the request could be bad: the flood or integrity protection blocked the request, there is no matching profile or something has gone horribly wrong.
+There are multiple reasons why the request could be bad: the flood protection blocked the request, there is no matching profile or something has gone horribly wrong.
 For security reasons shadowd does not tell the connector exactly why the request is bad.
 To see what went wrong you have to look in the log file of shadowd itself.